dylanleclair/databases/README.md

 - Username: `admin`
 - Password: `12345`

-From here, you can either do some shopping, update item information, place restock orders and more.
+From here, you can either do some shopping, update item information and more.
+The bulk of our time was spent getting our API operational, so the front-end isn't feature complete just yet.

 If you instead want the experience from a customer's point of view, register at the bottom of the homepage.